swapnildube07/inventory-management-system/README.md

 Stock quantities cannot be negative.
 The update endpoint automatically corrects negative input to 0.

 Stock modification endpoints (/increase, /decrease) include validation to ensure logical consistency (e.g., cannot increase by a negative number, cannot decrease more than is available).
+In addition, proper error handling and HTTP status code management have also been implemented.